Preprint -- The Fundamental Distinction Between Films and Materials

 Scientific discourse demands even greater precision than everyday language.
 In materials science, physics, and engineering:

-· Materials possess intrinsic properties: density, permittivity (εᵣ), permeability (μᵣ), conductivity, mechanical strength
+· Materials possess intrinsic properties: density, permittivity (εᵣ), permeability (μᵣ), conductivity, mechanical strength1, 2

-· Films exhibit both material properties AND geometric/structural characteristics: thickness, surface area, backing configurations, interface effects
+· Films exhibit both material properties AND geometric/structural characteristics: thickness, surface area, backing configurations, interface effects3

-The electromagnetic behavior of films depends on both their material composition AND their geometric configuration—a dependence that demonstrates their fundamental difference from bulk materials.
+The electromagnetic behavior of films depends on both their material composition AND their geometric configuration—a dependence that demonstrates their fundamental difference from bulk materials.3, 4

 The Reviewer’s Revealing Confusion